Dettorer/NixOS-infra/README.md

 - `common/` contains definitions that I want on all machines.
 - `home-config/` is the home-manager configuration for my "dettorer" user (it's imported by `common/users.nix`).
-- `my-packages/` contains the very few custom packages I want which are not already in nixpkgs.
+- `my-packages/` contains the few custom packages I want which are not already in nixpkgs.
 The whole folder is used as an [overlay](https://nixos.wiki/wiki/Overlays) on nixpkgs.
 - `secrets/` contains secret files encrypt with [git-crypt](https://github.com/AGWA/git-crypt).